-Variation in banding pattern of Lake Erie water
+Variation in banding pattern of Lake Erie Water

-`Lake Erie Water Snakes (Nerodia
+Lake Erie Water

 & Ehrlich (1958) that compared frequencies of

-mainlands.
+those on sandy mainlands.
 Category A snakes are unbanded,

 Category D are strongly banded, and